slateci/slate-client-server/README.md

 	$ slate secret create --vo mv-vo --cluster cluster1 important-words --from-literal=foo=bar --from-literal=baz=quux
 	Successfully created secret important-words with ID Secret_bf1ba11e-a389-4e91-97b2-736811bdb829

+### secret copy

+Copy an existing secret to a new name or a different cluster.
+The source secret to be copied from must be specified by its ID, and the new secret's name follows the same rules as for direct creation.
+As with creating a secret directly, the VO which will own the new secret and the cluster on which the secret will be placed must be specified.

+Examples:

+	$ slate secret copy Secret_bf1ba11e-a389-4e91-97b2-736811bdb829 copied-secret --cluster cluster2 --vo mv-vo

 ### secret delete